Here are the best remaining unrestricted free agents, according to NHL.com, after signings began July 1 (listed alphabetically by position):

 The 28-year-old played 62 games last season, limited by a back injury, and didn't have the same jump in his skating when he returned for the playoffs.

-The Maple Leafs seem to have moved on from Gardiner, acquiring defensemen Cody Ceci and Tyson Barrie in trades.
-Gardiner's future with Toronto was already tenuous because of NHL salary cap concerns.
+The Maple Leafs moved on from Gardiner, acquiring defensemen Cody Ceci and Tyson Barrie in trades.
+Gardiner's future with Toronto was tenuous because of NHL salary cap concerns.

 The back issue could make other teams wary, but Gardiner is a smooth skater who can drive an offense in a second-pair role and contribute on the power play.